-Chatbots help you to automate conversations and ensure that customers can contact you whenever they want.
-A chatbot provides you with very useful data about your customers.
-For example, you learn what customers are looking for and what kind of questions they ask.
-And what about the moment that a handover is needed to a human agent?
-As you now understand, your chatbot's effectiveness provides valuable information gathered during automated conversations.
-This will definitely help you to prepare for coming peak moments.
+Chatbots help you automate conversations and ensure customers can contact you whenever they want.
+A chatbot provides you with valuable data about your customers.
+For example, you learn what customers are looking for and what questions they ask.
+And what about when a handover is needed to a human agent?
+Your chatbot's effectiveness gives valuable information gathered during automated conversations.
+This will definitely will help you to prepare for coming peak moments.

 Chatbot data to analyse:

-Number of interactions during peak season period last year
+Number of interactions during the Q4 period last year

 Labels or categories of automated conversations

 How many handovers from chatbot to agent - human takeover rate

 4. Customer Journey Gap